 A glossary of unfamiliar words (highlighted in the main text) accompanies each extract to expand students' vocabulary and to aid essential understanding.
-Followup questions ask students to re-use new vocabulary in sentences that relate closely to the time that the text was written.
-The sentences provide students with interesting historical facts and a deeper understanding of the context of the characters.
+Followup questions ask students to re-use new vocabulary in sentences.
+In 'A' worksheets, these sentences relate closely to the time that the text was written, providing students with interesting historical facts and a deeper understanding of the context of the characters.